UPDATED: AUGUST 08, 2023 | 2 MIN READ

-Turning 26 is a big deal in the world of health insurance: it’s the year you age out of your parent’s health coverage and must find health insurance on your own.
+Turning 26 is a big deal in health insurance: it’s the year you age out of your parent’s health coverage and must find health insurance on your own.

 If your 26th birthday is approaching (or you have Medicare-qualifying parents before you turn 26), it’s time to seek health insurance coverage.